RadDx logo

 Does a pancreatic cyst mean pancreatic cancer?

-No. Many pancreatic cysts are not cancer.
+No. Many pancreatic are not cancer.

 Keep exploring related radiology pages